wokuno/playground/missing-item-benchmark/README.md

 - High-performance native implementation
 - Makefile for easy building and testing

+### Go Version (`go/missing-item.go`)
+- 5 algorithms: XOR (original & optimized), sum difference, linear search, and set-based
+- Native Go performance with garbage collection
+- Makefile for easy building and testing

 ## Setup and Testing

 ### GitHub Actions
-The project includes a GitHub Actions workflow that automatically tests both Python and C versions:
+The project includes a GitHub Actions workflow that automatically tests Python, C, and Go versions:
 - Python: Tests across multiple versions (3.8-3.12) with virtual environments
 - C: Compiles and tests with GCC on Ubuntu
+- Go: Compiles and tests with the latest Go version

 ### Local Testing

-#### Option 1: Use the setup script (tests both versions)
+#### Option 1: Use the setup script (tests all versions)
 ```bash
 ./setup_and_test.sh
 ```